 Having a centralized system in place for documenting and sharing company processes, goals, and other information is essential for improving employee alignment (and, in turn, engagement), especially in a remote or hybrid work environment.

-And all of this information is easily discoverable to employees.
+A tool like Confluence provides a comprehensive space for company policies, resources, and more.
+All of this information is easily discoverable to employees.
 Confluence is open by default, which means information is automatically indexed and searchable.
-Plus, Atlassian’s AI uses this information as a knowledge engine to summarize documents, answer employee questions, and suggest relevant content for further reading.
+Plus, Rovo AI uses this information as a knowledge engine to summarize documents, answer employee questions, and suggest relevant content for further reading.

 Even Confluence’s home page is designed to make information accessible by showing employees the latest pages that are trending among teammates so they can discover information they didn’t know existed.

-Atlassian tip: Encourage onboarding employees to take their first two weeks to explore what information relevant to their team and goals.
+Atlassian tip: Encourage onboarding employees to take their first two weeks to explore what information is relevant to their team and goals.
 Check out how HubSpot creates a culture where all employees feel empowered by knowledge, even if they’re new.

 Foster a strong culture of feedback, communication, and purpose